PrinceJL/Fashion_API/RULE_DECISION_TREE.md

 # Rule-Based Decision Tree — Expanded Story

-This decision tree describes how the AI-Driven Outfit Recommender makes its choices using a clear, step-by-step, rule-based (if-then) logic.
+This decision tree describes how the AI-Driven Outfit Recommender makes its choices using clear, step-by-step, rule-based (if-then) logic.

 ---